Welcome to Pre-trained NNE#

 result

-is a table storing the parameter estimate for the search model.
+is a table with the parameter estimate for the search model.

 Below shows an example.
 The total execution time is 0.78 sec on a laptop.
 The time includes overheads such as some data sanity checks.